 If you’re consenting to the adoption of your child who’s over the age of 10, the child must be present at the last adoption hearing, and his or her feelings will be considered during the whole adoption process.

-In New Jersey, both of the birth parents must consent to placing the child for adoption, except if one or both of you has lost parenting rights through one of these circumstances:
+In New Jersey, both of the birth parents must consent to place the child for adoption, except if one or both of you has lost parenting rights through one of these circumstances:

 – The father of the child denies the child is his